Scapegoats: Badgers and Bovine TB

 There are less than 300,000 badgers in Britain.
 Although protected by laws to prevent badger baiting, licences can be granted by the Government for 'disease control' and 'research' reasons.
 It is believed that only between 11-15 per cent of the national population of badgers has bTB (101).

-The Government even admitted that a 16 per cent reduction in bTB is the best that could be achieved after 9 years of ‘culling’ 70 per cent of badgers.
-This 16 per cent is not even of bTB as a whole, but a reduction in the number of new confirmed cattle herd bTB incidents across the culled areas and adjacent ring over that period.
-In reality a derisory amount.
+Despite the hysterical calls for the killing of badgers by politicians, the Government had to admit that a 16 per cent reduction in bTB is the best that could be achieved after 9 years of ‘culling’ 70 per cent of badgers.
+This 16 per cent is not even of bTB as a whole, but a reduction in the number of new confirmed cattle herd bTB incidents across the ‘culled’ areas and adjacent ring over that period.
+Ultimately this is a derisory amount.

 The reality is that it is likely to make things worse by pushing surviving badgers to new areas (known as perturbation) – although badgers tend not to roam over large distances unless disturbed and movement of infected cattle is the only reasonable cause for outbreaks any distance from bTB hotspots .

-There are no plans to ‘cull’ badgers in Scotland (where bTB infection is low), but politicians in Northern Ireland have announced that a targeted ‘cull’ could happen there in 2014 (94, 106).
+There are no plans to ‘cull’ badgers in Scotland (where bTB infection is low), but politicians in Northern Ireland have announced that a targeted ‘cull’ would happen there in 2015 (94, 106).
 However, in Wales, plans to ‘cull’ badgers were dropped in favour of vaccination of wildlife (a move announced in March 2012) (95).
 For more information see below.

 However, since the mid-1970s tens of thousands of badgers have been killed in an attempt to control the disease.
 Despite this, post-mortem examinations revealed that more than 80 per cent of those badgers were disease-free and in some areas of high bTB incidences in cattle, no badgers were infected (5).
 A Defra survey from 2002 to 2004 found that six out of seven badgers killed on roads in areas of high infection were also free of the disease (6).
 Regardless, badgers are blamed for bTB outbreaks by farmers and are routinely scapegoated.